arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 end.to raise_error(BookingService::NotAllowed)
 ```

-When seats.io returns with HTTP 400 and the adapter raises `SeatsIo::Error` then the tested service knows that
+When seats.io returns with HTTP 400, the adapter raises `SeatsIo::Error`.
+The tested service knows that
 the customer can't book those seats.
 It's OK code for a single class test.

 But I don't find this approach useful when